own-pt/cl-wnbrowser/README.md

 # README #

-This is CL-WNBROWSER pre-alpha, version 0.
+This is CL-WNBROWSER version 2.0.
 It is currently running at http://logics.emap.fgv.br/wn/

 See also the OpenWordnet-PT site at https://github.com/arademaker/openWordnet-PT/

 ### How do I get set up? ###

-* Cloudant (see CONSTANTS.LISP for configuration options);
+* This version is based on the OpenWordnet API at Bluemix (ownpt2.mybluemix.net/)
 * SBCL (tested with 1.2.2 and 1.1.14) or CCL (tested with 1.10);
 * For easier/faster setup, quicklisp is highly recommended.